Timothy Broglio: USCCB President

 On November 15, 2022, at the fall Plenary Assembly of the United States Conference of Catholic Bishops, Broglio was elected USCCB president.

 Aside from his native English, Broglio is fluent in Italian, Spanish, and French, and is a board member of Catholic Distance University.

 Viewpoints

-COVID 19 vaccine exemptions
+COVID-19 vaccine exemptions

 In October 2021, Broglio released a statement supporting the military's granting of exemptions from COVID-19 vaccination mandates on the basis of service members' conscience-based objections.

 LGBT personnel in the military

-Broglio opposed the repeal of Don't Ask Don't Tell policy from 1993 to 2011 that regulated service by LGBT personnel in the US military.
+Broglio opposed the repeal of Don't Ask Don't Tell policy from 1993 to 2011 that regulated service by LGBT personnel in the U.S. military.
+In 2013, he opposed the Pentagon's granting the same benefits to same-sex married couples as to other married couples.
 He also supported the Trump administration's ban on transgender individuals serving in the military.
-In 2013, Broglio opposed the Pentagon granting the same benefits to same-sex married couples as to other married couples.

 Sex abuse scandal

 In response to a letter from a military spouse complaining about a homily delivered in a base service, Broglio wrote:“There is no question that the crisis of sexual abuse by priests in the USA is directly related to homosexuality,” Broglio wrote. “[Ninety percent] of those abused were boys aged 12 and over.
 That is no longer pedophilia.”